Nothing can quite get you out of bed like the tantalizing aroma of a well-roasted cup of coffee.

 Espresso is a great way to get a dose of caffeine to kick-start your day when you don’t have time to drink a whole cup.
 It is a strong drink, with a powerful aroma and wake-you-up taste.

-You will need an espresso machine to make this, and you need to ensure that your coffee beans are adequately ground very finely first.
+You will need an espresso machine to make this (or if you don’t have one there are other options), and you need to ensure that your coffee beans are adequately ground very finely first.

 How to Make an Espresso

 - Using a dark roast and a good grinder, grind up around 6 – 8 grams of coffee beans for a single espresso shot, or 15 grams for a double.
 Ensure that the beans are fine and powdery.